 We are often asked if it is safe to be adjusted during pregnancy.
-At Complete Chiropractic in Dee Why we safely help many Northern Beaches mums to have a healthier and easier pregnancy through all three trimesters.
+At Complete Chiropractic in Dee Why we help many Northern Beaches mums through all three trimesters.

 The current literature reports favourable results on the use of chiropractic care throughout pregnancy.
 Chiropractic evaluation and treatment during pregnancy may be considered a safe and effective means of treating common musculoskeletal symptoms that affect pregnant patients (Spring, 2007).
 Research has also shown first time mums average a 24 percent shorter labour, while mothers who have already given birth experience a 39 percent reduction in the average labour length (Fallon, 1991).

-If you too are pregnant and suffering from pain or discomfort we can help.
+If you too are pregnant and suffering from pain or discomfort we may be able to help.
 Please call us on 9972 0040 to book a consultation.

 J Chiropr Med.
 2007 Spring; 6(2): 70–74.